-\cref{tab:complete_solution_pc} also shows the statistics of the proposed minimal solvers for two-camera rigs.
-The observations are summarized as follows: (1) When $\mathcal{E}_1$ is employed, the inter-camera solver has up to $56$ complex solutions, and there are one-dimensional families of extraneous roots in the intra-camera case.
-(2) By employing both $\mathcal{E}_1$ and $\mathcal{E}_2$, the number of complex solutions obtained by both the inter-camera and intra-camera solvers is $48$.
+\cref{tab:complete_solution_pc} also shows the statistics of our minimal solvers for two-camera rigs.
+The observations are summarized as follows: (1) When $\mathcal{E}_1$ is employed, the inter-camera solver has up to $56$ complex solutions, and there exist one-dimensional families of extraneous roots in the intra-camera case.
+(2) By employing both $\mathcal{E}_1$ and $\mathcal{E}_2$, both the inter-camera and intra-camera solvers yield a total of 48 complex solutions.
 (3) Compared to the solvers using quaternion parameterization, the solvers using Cayley parameterization yield smaller eliminate templates.
 We adopt Cayley parameterization as our default choice.
 (4) When only $\mathcal{E}_1$ is used in the \texttt{6pt+quat+inter} configuration, it is necessary to explicitly consider the inequality $q_w \neq 0$.
 Otherwise, one-dimensional extraneous roots exist.
-We account for this inequality utilizing the saturation method~\cite{larsson2017polynomial}, which yields $112$ solutions with one-fold symmetry.
+We account for this inequality utilizing the saturation method~\cite{larsson2017polynomial}, which yields $112$ solutions exhibiting one-fold symmetry.
 (5) For the \texttt{6pt+cayl+inter} configuration, compared to the solvers derived from both $\mathcal{E}_1$ and $\mathcal{E}_2$, the solvers solely derived from $\mathcal{E}_1$ yield smaller eliminate templates and exhibit better numerical stability.
-This phenomenon indicates that the number of basis might affect the numerical stability of the solvers, which has been previously observed in the literatures~\cite{byrod2009fast,guanECCV2022}.
+This phenomenon indicates that the number of bases might impact the numerical stability of the solvers, which has been previously observed in the literature~\cite{byrod2009fast,guanECCV2022}.